Curling: The Framework That Replaces Scrum

 2. Sweep, Don't Stand Up

-Sweeping is proactive, not performative.
+Sweeping is the active removal of obstacles from the path of work in progress.
+It's proactive, not performative.
 You don't wait for someone to report a blocker in a ceremony.
 You watch the Stone's trajectory and clear the ice before friction slows it down.

 This means: